Please ensure Javascript is enabled for purposes of website accessibility Page 6: Providing Positive Feedback

 • Provided frequently, especially for children who have trouble following the rules

-• Individualized based on the child’s needs (e.g., visual supports, verbal statements, close proximity) and preferences (e.g., whether the child is comfortable being praised in front of others or prefers private recognition)
+• Individualized based on the child’s strengths and needs (e.g., visual supports, verbal statements, close proximity) and preferences (e.g., whether the child is comfortable being praised in front of others or prefers private recognition)

-The most powerful positive feedback is behavior-specific praise or descriptive praise—a positive declarative statement directed toward a child or group of children that describes a desirable behavior in specific, observable, and measurable terms.
-This involves saying the child’s name and telling him or her exactly what was done correctly.
+The most powerful positive feedback is behavior-specific praise, or descriptive praise—a positive declarative statement directed toward a child or group of children that describes a desirable behavior in specific, observable, and measurable terms.
+This involves saying the child’s name and specifying what was done correctly.

 Did You Know?

-When a teacher provides behavior-specific praise for a child, often times other children will hear and engage in that behavior as well.
+When a teacher provides behavior-specific praise to a child, often other children will hear and engage in that behavior as well.
 For example, the teacher directs the class to clean up for the transition and provides behavior-specific praise to a few children who immediately follow directions: “Micayla and Patrick, fantastic job cleaning up the art studio and throwing away your trash!”
 The teacher says this in a voice loud enough for the other children to hear.
-She gives all children who subsequently clean up a high-five when they line up at the door for the transition outside.
+She gives all children who subsequently clean up a high five when they line up at the door for the transition outside.

 Research Shows